onshape-public/app-bom/README.md

     $ heroku config:set OAUTH_CLIENT_ID=<ID given by Onshape for this app>
     $ heroku config:set OAUTH_CLIENT_SECRET=<Secret given by Onshape for this app>

+You will also need to register your server host, and the stack url (for example ONSHAPE_PLATFORM=https://staging.dev.onshape.com)

+    $ heroku config:set ONSHAPE_HOST=https://newURL-from-heroku.herokuapp.com
+    $ heroku config:set ONSHAPE_PLATFORM=https://STACK.onshape.com

 You can verify that they are set by calling this:

     $ heroku config